Bournemouth Air Festival

 The Bournemouth Air Festival was an annual air show held along the coast at Bournemouth, in Dorset, England.
 It featured aircraft from the Royal Air Force and the Royal Navy, as well as civil aviation displays.
 Since its formation in 2008, the festival claimed to have entertained over ten million people.

 The festival usually took place in late August, over four days including dusk and night air displays with live music.
 It was organised by Bournemouth, Christchurch and Poole Council (BCP Council), and was estimated to generate about £30 million of trade annually for local businesses.

-The 2024 edition of the show was the last to be organised and funded by BCP Council.
-The event will not be taking place in 2025, however BCP council revealed that they were in discussions with a commercial operator to run the event potentially from 2026.
+The 2024 show was the last to be organised and funded by BCP Council, at a cost of £248,000.
+The event did not take place in 2025 and 2026, with no definite future plans though the council is open to receiving applications for restarting it.